Dilution

 💡 Pro Tips

-- Using too little ice and getting inadequate chill without enough dilution
+• Using too little ice during shaking or stirring, which produces inadequate chilling without enough dilution to balance the drink